 If your sore nipples feel as though they’re on fire, the discomfort can be calmed by using cold compresses.
 Kristen, mum of three-month-old Anouk says, “I keep hydrogel pads in the fridge and use them after breastfeeding – the coolness is lovely and soothing.”
 Another way to give your nipples a break is to simply expose them to the air.
 Leila says,

 “When I’m breastfeeding my son Jude at home I tend to leave my bra off completely for a little while after a feed.
 It feels great not to have any pressure or fabric on the area.”

-It’s a common experience to come up against challenges with breastfeeding as mum of one, Shannon, can attest to, “Breastfeeding my daughter was something I was intent on doing but I found it very difficult when my nipples became so sore.
+It’s a common experience to come up against challenges with breastfeeding as mum of one, Shannon, can attest to, “Breastfeeding my daughter was something I was intent on doing but I found it very difficult when I had such sore nipples.
 The thought of not being able to do it actually made me feel quite low.”
 Because breastfeeding is so intimate and personal, when problems arise it can feel overwhelming and something like nipple pain can actually have a massive impact on your physical and emotional wellbeing – after all – being a mum is hard enough already!
 At Mum & You all our products are designed for and tested by mums because we understand the pressures and joys that motherhood brings.
 We are always looking to find solutions to make mums lives easier and happier – because we firmly believe that happier mums make for happier babies.
-As Shannon says, “I love the idea of Mum & You’s Hands Off nipple spray because honestly, the thought of anything touching my sore nipples, other than my baby, is not ideal – a spray however – bring on the relief!”
+As Shannon says, “I love the idea of Mum & You’s Hands Off nipple spray because honestly, the thought of anything touching my sore nipples, other than my baby, is not ideal – a cooling and calming spray however – bring on the relief!”